LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/existence_error_2.rst.txt

    existence_error(Thing, Culprit)

 Throws an existence error.
-This built-in predicate is declared as a private method and thus cannot be used as a message to an object.
+This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::